 Sec.
-50. Employment of Contractual Personnel.
+46. Employment of Contractual Personnel.
 Contractual personnel may be hired by agencies as part of their organization in order to perform agency functions or specific vital activities or services which cannot be provided by the regular or permanent staff of the hiring agency, subject to compliance with the organizational, staffing and compensation standards set by DBM.
-The total annual Personnel Services requirement for contractual personnel, to cover salaries, and other personnel benefits and fixed expenditures, shall in no case exceed the lump sum appropriations for the purpose, except when there is an urgent need to hire contractual personnel in the implementation of the priority activities or projects, subject to approval of the DBM.
+The total annual Personnel Services requirement for contractual personnel, to cover salaries, and other personnel benefits and fixed expenditures, shall in no case exceed the lump-sum appropriations for the purpose, except when there is an urgent need to hire contractual personnel in the implementation of the priority activities or projects, subject to approval of the DBM.
 In which case, the payment for contractual personnel shall be sourced from the Miscellaneous Personnel Benefits Fund.

 Contractual personnel shall be considered as an employee of the hiring agency but only during the period when their services are reasonably required.
-Existing contractual employees who are qualified for any vacant position within the agency to which they wish to apply shall be considered in the hiring of permanent employees by the agency.
+Existing qualified contractual employees shall be considered by the government agencies for appointment to their vacant positions, subject to existing civil service laws, rules, and regulations, as well as the CSC-approved Merit Selection Plan of agencies concerned.

-- Sec.
-51. Extraordinary and Miscellaneous Expenses.
+Sec.
+47. Extraordinary and Miscellaneous Expenses.
 Appropriations authorized in this Act may be used for the annual extraordinary expenses of the following officials with the following ranks and their equivalent, as may be determined by the DBM or by the GCG for GOCCs/GFIs covered by R.A.
-No. 10149, not exceeding the amounts indicated: - (a) P264,000 for each Department Secretary; - (b) P108,000 for each Department Undersecretary; - (c) P60,000 for each Department Assistant Secretary; - (d) P45,600 for each head of bureau or organization of equivalent rank, and for each head of a Department Regional Office including General Manager of Local Water District in Categories A and B; - (e) P26,400 for each head of a Bureau Regional Office or organization of equivalent rank including General Manager of Local Water District in Categories C and D; and - (f) P19,200 for each Municipal Trial Court Judge, Municipal Circuit Trial Court Judge, and Shari'a Circuit Court Judge.
+No. 10149, not exceeding the amounts indicated:

+- (a) P264,000 for each Department Secretary; - (b) P108,000 for each Department Undersecretary; - (c) P60,000 for each Department Assistant Secretary; - (d) P45,600 for each head of bureau or organization of equivalent rank, and for each head of a Department Regional Office including General Manager of Local Water District in Categories A and B; and - (e) P26,400 for each head of a Bureau Regional Office or organization of equivalent rank including General Manager of Local Water District in Categories C and D.

-In addition, annual miscellaneous expenses not exceeding Ninety Thousand Pesos (P90,000) for each of the offices under the above named officials and their equivalent are authorized herein.
+In addition, annual miscellaneous expenses not exceeding Ninety Thousand Pesos (P90,000) for each of the offices under the above-named officials and their equivalent are authorized herein.